shreeshb51/sorting_algorithm_benchmarking_and_visualization/README.md

 The benchmark also explores computational complexity theory, empirical performance analysis, and algorithm efficiency visualization.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Inspired by classic algorithm textbooks and courses
-- Special thanks to the developers of NumPy and Matplotlib
+- Developers of NumPy and Matplotlib
 - Algorithm implementations based on pseudocode from various academic sources

 ## Note

 | AI was used to generate most of the docstrings and inline comments in the code. |
 |:--:|